icefoxen/langdev-garnet/intro.rst

 Notation
 --------

-This document uses an extended BNF grammer notation. "|" denotes alternation, nonterminals are written ``thus``, terminals are enclosed in "quotes".
-Expressions that may be repeated zero or more times are enclosed in curly braces { }, and expressions that are repeated zero or one time are enclosed in square brackets [ ].
+This document uses an extended BNF grammer notation. ``|`` denotes alternation, nonterminals are written ``thus``, terminals are enclosed in "quotes".
+Expressions that may be repeated zero or more times are enclosed in curly braces ``{ }``, and expressions that are repeated zero or one time are enclosed in square brackets ``[ ]``.

+.. sidebar:: Design notes

+   I have also left in sidebars describing in more detail *why* certain design decisions were made; they are not necessary for understanding the language, but are helpful, if only for me, for making the language design more coherent.